CRobbins0867/MobileDevice-ProdigyHacking/README.md

 The ProdigyMathGameHacking Code of Conduct does apply.

-If you have any questions, you can email me at nameisa@prodigymathwiki.com - if you'd like to make an order, (https://github.com/NameIsA/Mobile-Device-Prodigy-Hacking/issues/new)[go to this page], and choose "Order" as the template.
+If you have any questions, you can email me at nameisa@prodigymathwiki.com - if you'd like to make an order, <a href="https://github.com/NameIsA/Mobile-Device-Prodigy-Hacking/issues/new">go to this page</a>, and choose "Order" as the template.